shindavid/AlphaZeroArcade/docs/Q-Dispersion-Tree-Search.md

 With this alternate interval definition, we apply the same LCB filtering mechanism.
 Then, we select among the remaining actions proportionally to $N$ (i.e., using a temperature of 1).

-### Nash-ISMCTS: Final Remarks
+### QDTS: Final Remarks

-This completes the description of Nash-ISMCTS.
+This completes the description of QDTS.

 Note that belief update dispersion begins at SAMPLE nodes and propagates upwards.
-In the absence of SAMPLE nodes, there is no dispersion, and Nash-ISMCTS reduces exactly to standard MCTS.
+In the absence of SAMPLE nodes, there is no dispersion, and QDTS reduces exactly to standard MCTS.
 This is a nice property and is a good reason to localize the dispersion mechanics to $H$, rather than also applying dispersion to $V$.
 An additional reason to avoid applying dispersion to $V$ is that the $N$ term in the PUCT formula